Burns and basic burns prevention

-Supervision is the only reliable way to prevent accidents with things that burn.
+Supervision is the only reliable way to prevent burns.

-Seek immediate medical help from a doctor, hospital or medical centre if a child’s burn is the size of a 20-cent piece or larger, if the burned skin looks raw, angry or blistered, or if the pain persists or is severe.
-Call an ambulance if the burn is larger than the size of the child’s hand, or is on the face, neck or genitals.
-See more in our burns first aid article and illustrated guide to burns first aid.
+Essential burns first aid includes cooling the burn under running water for 20 minutes.
+Seek immediate medical help if a child’s burn is the size of a 20-cent piece or larger, if the burned skin looks raw, angry or blistered, or if the pain persists or is severe.
+Call 000 for an ambulance if the burn is larger than the size of the child’s forearm, or is to the airway, face, neck or genitals.
+See more in our illustrated guide to burns first aid.

 Preventing burns indoors